Place notation

 2 1 4 3 6 5

-This change is sometimes called the cross change for obvious reasons, and is notated using the special element - (or x).
+This change is sometimes called the cross change, and is notated using the special element – (or x).

 To perform a method, several changes must be made one after the other in sequence.
 To use place notation to write methods, we need a way of concatenating place notation elements together.